sc4rfurry/Curs3AF/README.md

 - Can detect **153** different Firewalls
 - Concurrent fingerprinting
+- Scan Multiple Domains from a file
-- Fast detection mode (only checks for the most common WAFs)
+- Fast detection mode (only checks for the most common WAFs - **Optional**)

 #